Juan

 Notable People Named Juan

-Juan Ponce de León, a Spanish explorer and conquistador, led the first European expeditions to Puerto Rico and Florida in the early 1500s.
+Juan Ponce de León - Spanish explorer and conquistador Juan Ponce de Leon, born in 1474, joined Columbus in 1493 and later led the first official European expeditions to Puerto Rico in 1508 and Florida in 1513.

-Juan Cespedes Uribe Tena is a Dominican former professional baseball infielder who played for several Major League Baseball teams.
+Juan Cespedes Uribe Tena is a Dominican former MLB infielder who played for the Rockies, White Sox, Giants, Dodgers, Braves, Mets and Indians, batting and throwing right-handed.

-Juan Guillermo Cuadrado Bello is a Colombian professional footballer known for his versatile playing style and currently plays for Serie A club Inter Milan and the Colombia national team.
+Juan Guillermo Cuadrado Bello is a Colombian footballer for Serie A club Pisa and the Colombia national team, typically playing on the right and known for his pace and dribbling.

 Ana Perez